Asymptotic Power Utility-Based Pricing and Hedging: Semi-explicit formulas in concrete models

 Since the density process $(L^{\eur}/L^{\eur}_0)\E(\widehat{\eta}X)^{-1-p}$ of $P^{\eur}$ with respect to $P$ is an exponential L\'evy process, Proposition \ref{p:Measure} shows that $X$ is also a L\'evy process under $P^{\eur}$ with L\'evy-Khintchine triplet $(b^{X,\eur},c^{X,\eur},F^{X,\eur})$ given by

 relative to $h(x)=x$.
 This truncation function can be used because $X$ is square-integrable under $P^{\eur}$ as well by \cite[Corollary 25.8]{sato.99} and the proof of Lemma \ref{lem:levybound}.
-Moreover, since the budget constraint $\scr{C}^0$ is ``not binding,'' the first order condition \cite[Equation (6.3)]{nutz.10c} implies that the drift rate $b^{X,\eur}$ can also be written as
+Moreover, since the budget constraint $\scr{C}^0$ is ``not binding,'' the first-order condition \cite[Equation (6.3)]{nutz.10c} implies that the drift rate $b^{X,\eur}$ can also be written as

 \begin{lemma} The optimal trading strategy $\widehat{\varphi}=-v\til{a}\E(-\til{a}\mal S)$ in the pure investment problem is admissible in the sense of \cite[Corollary 2.5]{cerny.kallsen.05}. \end{lemma}